-When I’m not working with students and faculty directly, I’m usually focusing on my role as the library’s instruction coordinator, which means that I provide leadership and organization for our program of collaborating with classes and departments to teach students about academic research.
+When I’m not working with students and faculty directly, I’m usually focusing on my role as the library’s instruction coordinator, which means that I provide leadership and organization for our program of collaborating with classes and departments to teach students about information literacy and academic research.

 - B.A., Augustana College